Paul1nh0/jsh/README.txt

       << WINDOWS >>

-         recommended: disable windows defender anti-virus, for better performance.
-         Run Only inside a virtual machine!!
+         recommended: disable windows defender anti-virus, for better performance and Run Only inside a virtual machine !!

          recommended: download https://github.com/processhacker/processhacker
          and see that the debugger is attached to the right MicrosoftEdgeCp | iexplore process (it would be